A-NZ-PEPPOL/Draft-artefacts-for-review/README.md

 # Draft-artefacts-for-review
-This repository contains draft documentation/artefacts that under review / development.
-They may not be final draft and should not be assumed to be candidates for formal releases.
+This repository contains draft documentation/artefacts that under review or development.
+They may not be final drafts and should not be assumed to be candidates for formal releases.

 When seeking feedback, the A-NZ Peppol Authorities will send formal communication with context and/or instructions.
 Interested parties are welcome to use these materials to get detailed information on particular topics.